Guides

 • Flexible tape measure

-• Tailor’s chalk or washable pen
+• Tailor’s chalk or a washable pen

 7. Patterns: Commercial vs Digital

-• Seam allowance included
+• Seam allowance included (not all patterns include it)

-• Metric measurements (centimetres)
+• Metric measurements in centimetres

-• Layered printing options (for size selection)
+• Layered printing options for size selection

 8. Sewing Notions You Will Eventually Need